 When announcing the scheme the Chancellor made reference to the fact that the self-employed would be receiving support similar to that received by the employed, despite the fact that they made lower National Insurance contributions and that this would need to be considered in the future.
 Consequently, we are expecting to see significant changes to the taxation of the self-employed in the future.

 HMRC is looking for SEISS grants to be taxable on receipt in the 2020/21 tax year, irrespective of the business accounting date and with no allocation of any part of the grant to 2019/20.

 They have also indicated that their intention is to recover any SEISS grant which was not due by way of a 100% tax charge in a manner which is independent of the self-assessment tax return, although penalties are only likely to be levied in cases of deliberate non-compliance.

-The first grant under the SEISS
+The first and second grants under the SEISS

 The grant is calculated based on your average profits and losses for the 2016-17, 2017-18 and 2018-19 tax years (where applicable).
 The maximum grant is £2,500 per month or 80% of your average monthly profits for a three month period (whichever is lower).